Illinois Tollway: Structure

 The Tollway's board of directors has eleven members.
 The Governor of Illinois and the head of the Illinois Department of Transportation serve as ex officio members of the Tollway Board.
 The remaining 9 members are named by the governor.
 No more than 5 appointed members may be of the same political party as the governor.
-The Authority has the power to collect and raise tolls, and is responsible for the maintenance and construction of tollway roads and related signage (including electronic message boards, used for driving time notices, Amber Alerts and other notifications).
+The Authority has the power to collect and raise tolls, and is responsible for the maintenance and construction of tollway roads and related signage (including electronic message boards, used for driving time notices, Amber alerts and other notifications).
 The Tollway also supervises and manages the four (previously seven) Illinois Tollway oases.
 The close relationship between the governor and the near-majority of appointed board members has led to numerous allegations of endemic corruption throughout the tollway authority's lifetime.

 ISTHA's annual budget for fiscal year 2010 totals $696 million.
 ISTHA has 1,704 full-time employees, of which 754 are toll collectors.
-As of July 11, 2019, ISTHA has $6,248,860,000 in bond debt, maturing as late as 2044, which have been rated Aa3, AA- and AA- by Moody’s Investors Service, Fitch Ratings and Standard & Poor's, respectively.
+As of July 11, 2019, ISTHA has $6,248,860,000 in bond debt, maturing as late as 2044, which have been rated Aa3, AA− and AA− by Moody’s Investors Service, Fitch Ratings and Standard & Poor's, respectively.
 On May 31, 2019, Moody’s Investor Service downgraded ISTHA's bond rating from Aa3 to A1, with a stable outlook.
 ISTHA has the power to take lands by eminent domain, and ISTHA's employees are subject to conflict of interest laws enacted in 2005.

 The Executive Director of ISTHA supervises 12 departments.

 The Tollway is patrolled by both police and non-police fleets.
 The Tollway comprises a separate Illinois State Police District 15, one of 21 districts of the Illinois State Police.
 ISTHA also operates a fleet of Highway Emergency Lane Patrol vehicles which assist stranded motorists with mechanical problems, flat tires or insufficient fuel.
 Each year, the H.E.L.P.
 Trucks assist more than 35,000 motorists and log nearly 1.5 million patrol miles.

 Toll roads

-As of 2017, ISTHA maintains and operates 306 mi of tollways in 12 counties in northern Illinois, comprising five routes:
+As of 2017, ISTHA maintains and operates 306 mi of tollways in 12 counties in northern Illinois, comprising five built routes and a sixth one under construction: